syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Action Button Focus Elevation
+## Action button focus elevation

-The [`actionButtonFocusElevation`] property is used to specify the elevation of the action button when it is focused.
+The [`actionButtonFocusElevation`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/actionButtonFocusElevation.html) property is used to specify the elevation of the action button when it is focused.

 {% tabs %}
 {% highlight Dart %}